 movie theater – a venue (usually a building) for exhibiting movies, mostly (but not always) to the general public, who usually attend upon purchasing a ticket.
 Sometimes spelled movie theatre.
 Also called a cinema, movie house, film house, film theater, or picture house.

-MP3 – short for MPEG-1 Layer 3.
+MP3 – short for MPEG-1 Audio Layer III.
 A file format for digital compression of an audio file, that reduces the size of the file significantly.
-Layer 3 is one of three coding schemes (Layer 1, Layer 2, and Layer 3) used to compress audio signals.
-Layer 3 uses perceptual audio coding and psychoacoustic compression to remove superfluous information—redundant and irrelevant parts of a sound signal that the human ear does not hear.
-Layer 3 also has a frequencyresolution that is 18 times greater than that of Layer 2.
+Layer III is one of three coding schemes defined in the MPEG-1 Audio sdtandard.
+Layer III uses perceptual audio coding and psychoacoustic compression to remove superfluous information—redundant and irrelevant parts of a sound signal that the human ear does not hear.
+Layer III also has a frequency resolution that is 18 times greater than that of Layer II.
 This allows shrinking the size of an audio file by a factor of 12.
-It has been stated, that AAC produces the same quality audio at 96 kbps as does MP3 at 128 kbps, but with improvements in MP3 codecs (especially LAME), mp3s have performed comparable to AAC in some listening tests.
+It has been stated, that AAC produces the same quality audio at 96 kbps as does MP3 at 128 kbps, but with improvements in MP3 codecs (especially LAME), MP3s have performed comparable to AAC in some listening tests.

 MP3 player – a small portable consumer electronic device that stores and plays music files in the MP3 format.
 MP3 players are in the broader category of digital audio players and often can play other file types, such as AAC and WMA.